zpnoob/tp/docs/UserGuide.md

    * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe`, with phone number `98765432`, email `johnd@example.com`, and address `John street, block 123, #01-01`.

-   * `priority 1 HIGH` : Sets the priority of the 1st contact to HIGH.
+   * `priority 1 HIGH` : Sets the priority of the first contact to HIGH.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete 3` : Deletes the third contact shown in the current list.

    * `clear` : Deletes all contacts.